Experience Nature’s Colorful Splendor!

 1. Monocle Lake Hiking Trail and Mission Hill Overlook, part of the Hiawatha National Forest, offers one of the Upper Peninsula’s most memorable views.
 Bring a camera to capture this stunning panoramic display.

 2. Point Iroquois Light Station is located along this scenic drive that hugs the Lake Superior shoreline.
 Only 20 miles west of Sault Ste.
 Marie and 51 miles east of Tahquamenon Falls, it’s worth the drive to visit this landmark.
 During business hours, you can climb up into the lighthouse and experience the view from a different perspective.
 The view from the pristine beach is just as memorable.
 Walk the wooden boardwalk through the woods and see the giant ore freighters out in the bay.

 3. Hiawatha National Forest’s Big Pine Picnic Area is one of the most beautiful places along the Lake Superior shoreline.
 Nestled among giant red and white pine trees, there are tables, grills, and benches to view the spectacular sunsets over the greatest body of freshwater in the world.

-4. Tahquamenon Falls Approximately 1.5 hours west of Sault Ste Marie, Michigan, the falls are a popular fall destination for visitors of all ages.
+4. Tahquamenon Falls, located approximately one hour and fifteen minutes west of Sault Ste Marie, Michigan, are a popular fall destination for visitors of all ages.
 The stunning upper waterfall of the Tahquamenon Falls State Park is most noted for its impressive size and distinct color.
-The lower waterfalls are smaller but very popular for boating and canoeing (seasonal rentals are available).
+The lower waterfalls are smaller, but very popular for boating and canoeing (seasonal rentals are available).
 There are miles of hiking trails between the falls to experience autumn first hand.
 This is a relaxing drive on a beautiful fall day to a fantastic destination.
 Here are five things that you might not know about Tahquamenon Falls.